appellj/nuntius-bot/README.md

     opened: '\Nuntius\Webhooks\GitHub\Opened'
 ```

-Now, let's have a look on the code:
+Now, let's have a look at the code:
 ```php

 <?php